 Stuff like lip balm, hair ties, hand sanitizer, a phone charger, and gum.

-Sometimes you may need to babysit kids for several days if parents need to go out of town for a funeral or family event, or even just to take a vacation by themselves.
+Sometimes you may need to babysit children for several days if parents need to go out of town for a funeral or family event, or even just to take a vacation by themselves

 If that's the case, be sure to get a full travel itinerary for the parents.

 - The length of their stay

 - Their departing flight (date, time, airport, flight number)

 - Their arriving flight (date, time, airport, flight number)

 - Where they will be on day 1, 2, 3, etc.

 If Your Binder Is Too Full, Consider A Babysitting Bag!